dlaliberte/standards-notes/font-features-explainer.md

 Font Features to Consider
 ---

-Answer these questions for each font feature:
+Answer these questions for each following font features we might consider adding UA-CH Headers for:

 * Why include any of these font features in a Client Hint?
 * What info is not already available. e.g. the os type implies such and such…